 Optimizing Eʹ and Cʹ through digital enablers

 The optimization Eʹ and Cʹ is enabled by data sharing and data analytics.
-Without standards for digital data sharing about all aspects of transport, such as the status of every container4, optimization is infeasible.
-Once a foundation of data sharing standards is established, then data analysts can combine real-time digital data streams and historical databases to apply techniques such as artificial intelligence, machine learning, and digital twins5 to raise the quality of decision making in the pursuit of higher values for Eʹ and Cʹ.
+Without standards for digital data sharing about all aspects of transport, such as the status of every container, optimization is infeasible.
+Once a foundation of data sharing standards is established, then data analysts can combine real-time digital data streams and historical databases to apply techniques such as artificial intelligence, machine learning, and digital twins to raise the quality of decision making in the pursuit of higher values for Eʹ and Cʹ.
 Maritime and logistics companies are already working on problems such as the optimisation of vessel operation and predictive and prescriptive solutions to various critical aspects of the logistic chain.

 EEOI as a measure of E’

 The Energy Efficiency Operational Index (EEOI) is a current measure of E’ appropriate for the shipping industry.
 It refers to GHG emissions per unit of transport work, such as grams of CO2 per ton-mile (gCO2e/tnm).
 In practical terms, this KPI recommends that ship operators maximize the number of fully laden holds for the fewest number of legs on each voyage.
 As well, one could measure Megajoules per ton-mile, which would measure energy usage directly.

 From an operational standpoint, managing to reduce EEOI begins with collecting relevant and accurate data.
 These data include vessel type, size, its route, reports from the ship, engine/equipment performance, weather conditions along that route, port congestion, availability of berths at each port and of course, speed and bunker consumption.
 Each of these data sets helps to paint a picture of a vessel’s performance while steaming and while conducting activities in a port, which also requires using fuel of some type.